pingidentity/terraform-provider-pingone/docs/index.md

 - `client_id` (String) Client ID for the worker app client
 - `client_secret` (String) Client secret for the worker app client
 - `environment_id` (String) Environment ID for the worker app client
+- `force_delete_production_type` (Boolean) Choose whether to force-delete any configuration that has a `PRODUCTION` type parameter.
+By default, `PRODUCTION` type configuration will not destroy to protect stored data
 - `region` (String) The PingOne region to use.
 Options are EU, US, ASIA, CA